 Section 5 - Making a sustainable club

 SECTION 1 – Introducing CJPME

 In launching a CJPME group, you plug into a rich tradition of fact-based policy and activism directed specifically at Canadian audiences and policy-makers.
-You are part of a broad organization which speaks with a unified voice on a broad variety of Middle East issues.
+You are part of a broad organization which speaks with a unified voice on Palestine solidarity and a variety of other Middle East issues.
 Because you are part of a pan-Canadian organization, launching a Chapter of CJPME implies that you are aligned with CJPME’s approach to advocacy and activism.
 Fundamentally, this approach is underpinned by three things – our mission statement, our values, and our policy pillars – which are as follows.

 CJPME Mission Statement:

 To empower Canadians of all backgrounds to promote justice, development and peace in the Middle East, and here at home in Canada.